kassko/data-mapper/README.md

 $cmConfigurator->configure($cmFactory);

-//ClassResolver, if you have one if (isset($closureClassResolver)) {//Here $closureClassResolver is a closure wich return an object after resolving it from a given parameter (wich is usually the object Fqcn).
+//ClassResolver, if you have one if (isset($closureClassResolver)) {//Here $closureClassResolver is a closure which return an object after resolving it from a given parameter (which is usually the object Fqcn).
     $classResolver = new ClosureClassResolver($closureClassResolver);

     //You can use other implementation of ClassResolverInterface like FactoryClassResolver or ContainerAwareClassResolver or combine them with the ClassResolverChain.
 }

-//ObjectListenerResolver, if you have one if (isset($closureObjectListenerResolver)) {//Here $closureObjectListenerResolver is a closure wich return a listener instance after resolving it from a given parameter (wich is usually the listener Fqcn)
+//ObjectListenerResolver, if you have one if (isset($closureObjectListenerResolver)) {//Here $closureObjectListenerResolver is a closure which return a listener instance after resolving it from a given parameter (which is usually the listener Fqcn)
     $olr =
         (new ClosureObjectListenerResolver($closureObjectListenerResolver))
         ->setEventManager(new Symfony\Component\EventDispatcher\EventDispatcher)